JanDotNet/ThinkSharp.Licensing/README.md

 ### Singed License

-A `SignedLicense` is class that encapsulates some license related information and a signature for verifying it.
+The class `SignedLicense` encapsulates some license related information and a signature for verifying it.
 The license can be serialized / deserialized for storing it on the client.
 It has following public properties:

 * **IssueDate:** date of the issuing (when the license was created)
 * **ExpirationDate:** date of the expiration (may be `DateTime.MaxValue` for licenses without expiration)